Farmers Co-Op — What Are They and How Can You Benefit From Them?

 Produce Mom Tip: If you’re a fan of local U-picks, pickle your harvest for fresh, long-lasting berries and produce.
-It’s simple, easy, oh so yummy.
+It’s simple, easy, and oh so yummy.

 Three Types of Farmer Cooperatives

-Co-ops help growers have more control over the price of their produce.
+Co-ops help farmers have more control over the price of their produce.
 Cooperatives exist to help people like farmers have more power over selling their products regardless of unexpected food bourne illnesses, natural disasters, and fluctuating market demands.
 They assist growers with supply, marketing, and service.

 North Bay Cooperative

 You know that saying, “take one day at a time?”
 That’s how North Bay Produce operates — one day at a time.
 They are obsessed (in a good way) with developing the best varieties of their produce, always looking for ways to improve their growing practices for new standards of taste, texture, and shelf life for their fruits and vegetables.